is a 1996 action film, directed by Stuart Baird (his directorial debut) and starring Kurt Russell

 - Homage: The scene involving the F-14 interception was the last film appearance of Squadron VF-84, ''The Jolly Rogers'', before being decommissioned.

 - Immune to Bullets: About half the cast.
 The Sky Marshall takes several rounds and survives long enough to be taken to hospital.
 The Big Bad gets More Dakka'ed to near death, yet is able to get up and take out the pilots.
-Rat gets shot in the back with little more effect than being knocked unconscious for around thirty seconds.
+Rat gets shot in the back with little more effect than being knocked unconscious for around thirty seconds, though it's likely he had a bulletproof vest on.

 - Meaningful Echo: "Just relax and fly the airplane."